 This antioxidant gives red cabbage and other purple fruits and vegetables their vibrant reddish-purple colors (5).
 Besides that, this antioxidant has also been shown to prevent cancer.

-Research conducted in the laboratory shows that anthocyanins slow cancer cell proliferation and kill already formed cancer cells.
-They also stop the formation of new tumor growths, which may help with cancer prevention (5).
+Research conducted in the laboratory shows that anthocyanins can slow cancer cell proliferation and kill already formed cancer cells.
+They can also stop the formation of new tumor growths, which could potentially help with cancer prevention (5).
 Please note, because this research was conducted in the lab, it is unclear if the same treatment effects apply in humans.